Aged Dependent Relative Visas

 The Aged Dependent Relative Visa is a permanent visa for older people who are single and financially dependent on an Australian citizen or permanent resident.

-Due to the low number of places available in the migration program for this type of visa, waiting times may be very long.
+Due to the low number of places available in the migration program for this type of visa, waiting times for this visa are significant

 Sponsorship by a Relative in Australia